 The offensive game plan was to feed Kaká on the left, running the offense through the Brazilian even from the wide areas.
-The Brazilian sent ball after ball into the area but couldn’t quite find Larin or Brek Shea on the other end.
+The captain sent ball after ball into the area but couldn’t quite find Larin or Brek Shea on the other end.
 Johan Kappelhof did well to keep the Orlando captain at bay for the Fire, closing him down before he could get into dangerous positions.

-Perez Garcia almost created a third goal just before half time, sliding in to intercept a Chicago pass from Eric Gehrig.
+Perez Garcia almost created a third goal just before halftime, sliding in to intercept a Chicago pass from Eric Gehrig.
 Kaká picked up the loose ball and was through on goal.
 He crossed for Shea, but it was behind the winger and went across the box harmlessly.
-The Argentine did well in possession and used his vision to pull the strings in midfield whenever he saw the ball before being taken off for Kevin Molino in the second half.
+The Argentine did well in possession and used his vision to pull the strings in midfield whenever he saw the ball before being taken off for Molino in the second half.

 Orlando did not start the second half well, either.
 The Fire saw the majority of possession and Orlando committed various fouls in dangerous areas.
-Kaká decided to change that, making a run the length of the field, sending Eric Gehrig to the turf as he reached the end line before sending a cross in to Larin that just missed.
+Kaká decided to change that, making a run the length of the field, sending Gehrig to the turf as he reached the end line before sending a cross in to Larin that just missed.
 Kaká seemed willing to shoulder the majority of the offensive load, testing Johnson from distance a few minutes later and forcing a diving save.

 Redding had the unenviable task of keeping Accam in check and was booked for his troubles in the 18th minute.
-Redding finished with two fouls conceded and the speedy Ghanaian got the best of him a few times, but Orlando’s Homegrown star managed to keep Accam off the scoreboard before Jason Kreis replaced him with Jose Aja near the hour mark for the Uruguayan’s debut.
+Redding finished with two fouls conceded and the speedy Ghanaian got the best of him a few times, but Orlando’s Homegrown defender managed to keep Accam off the scoreboard before Jason Kreis replaced him with Jose Aja near the hour mark for the Uruguayan’s debut.

-Cristian Higuita’s return to the starting lineup didn’t last much longer as he went down injured and was helped off the field in the 61st.
+Cristian Higuita’s return to the starting lineup didn’t last much longer, as he went down injured and was helped off the field in the 61st.
 Tony Rocha made his MLS debut after appearing twice with the first team in the U.S. Open Cup.

-Larin almost bagged his second shortly after, but Sean Johnson came off his line to stuff the Canadian and managed to keep him away from the ball long enough to collect it.
+Larin almost bagged his second shortly after, but Johnson came off his line to stuff the Canadian and managed to keep him away from the ball long enough to collect it.
 Larin took a hit on the challenge, but referee Mark Geiger decided not to call a penalty.
 Orlando applied consistent pressure on the Chicago back line for the next 10 minutes with a combination of Molino, Rocha, and Kaká that tested Johnson but couldn’t produce a goal.
-Orlando commanded possession for the majority of the match with 54.7%, but they couldn’t put the game away.
+Orlando commanded possession for the majority of the match with 54.7%, but the Lions couldn’t put the game away.

 Chicago found the equalizer in the 79th minute.
 Fire defender Brandon Vincent found Razvan Cocis on a corner, who beat Bendik with a point-blank header to level the score.

 For all of Orlando’s promise on offense, the defense couldn’t keep the Fire off the board.
-Jose Aja gave the Fire life at the death, committing a foul on the edge of the area and earning a yellow card, but Accam’s ensuing attempt sailed wide of the mark.
+Aja gave the Fire life at the death, committing a foul on the edge of the area and earning a yellow card, but Accam’s ensuing attempt sailed wide of the mark.

 The last few minutes of the match were filled with Chicago chances and not many threatening attempts by the Lions.
 The Fire appealed for a penalty when Boden collided with Arturo Alvarez, but Geiger let play continue.
 When the final whistle sounded, it was a disappointing result for Kreis’ men against a Chicago side floundering at the bottom of the table.
 The Lions still find themselves on the wrong side of the red line, behind D.C.
 United on the total wins tiebreaker.